spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/cloud-init.md

 #### Invoke Custom Script

-An example of applying logic after the device has booted by using the `boot.after` stage:
+An example of applying logic after the device has booted by using the `boot.after` stage.

 ```yaml
 boot.after: